 IT & Legal

 IT professionals will benefit from DAM due to its ability to add metadata to assets and create custom configurations using API.
-Legal teams also find DAM systems uniquely useful as expiration dates can be added to assets, which minimizes the risk of them being misused, and reduces compliance issues.
+Legal teams also find DAM systems useful as expiration dates can be added to assets, which minimizes the risk of them being misused, and reduces compliance issues.

-DAM systems enable your agencies to easily store, access, edit and share assets needed for campaigns among team members.
+DAM systems enable agencies to easily store, access, edit and share assets needed for campaigns among team members.
 They can also quickly submit files for client review and approval.

 Contractors & Partners

 Companies need to make assets easily available to external contractors and partners when trying to sell services, create products or build any type of marketing campaigns.
 DAM software ensures everything stays secure, compliant and on-brand across all channels.

 A DAM system can be integrated with a host of other tools and cloud-based platforms, including social media networks, content management systems, video solutions, and more.